Proposal Preparation

 Similarly, this varies from project to project.
 For estimating purposes, use $100 per hour until a firm quote from the programmer is available.

-Research assistants: Works with a researcher on a specific area of inquiry; may record and analyze data, conduct literature reviews, collect abstract information, develop research protocols, conduct focus groups and interviews, and complete IRB forms.
+Research assistants: Work with a researcher on a specific area of inquiry; may record and analyze data, conduct literature reviews, collect abstract information, develop research protocols, conduct focus groups and interviews, and complete IRB forms.
 A research assistant will work up to 10 hours a week; the compensation is $6,300 for a 15-week semester, or more than $28 an hour.

 Role